Please read Part I of Helen’s story here.

 In August 1943, Helen was arrested along with other women in the Peru, Illinois area working in prostitution.
 The case against Helen and the others collapsed when main witnesses refused to testify and left the area.

 On November 4, 1943, Helen’s husband Irvin and another man were killed when the car Irvin was driving was struck by a train in Davenport.
-The two men had been working on a house Helen owned on Nahant Road to restore it.
-It is unknown if Helen hoped to return to Scott County and resume her resort here.
+The two men had been working on a house Helen owned on Nahant Road.
+It is unknown if Helen hoped to return to Scott County.
 She chose to remain in the Peru area after Irvin’s death.

 Helen buried Irvin in the same lot in Fairmount Cemetery as her fourth husband, Edward.